HS-IRBs News - September 2011

 - Revised Guidance on the Five Year Renewal Policy and Replacement Studies in ARROW was posted in July and includes important information on when to submit replacement studies as well as when to close studies that are being replaced.

 - Information on how to preview what uploaded consent and assent documents will look like after they have been approved and stamped in ARROW was posted in June.
-Please see the Document 18856 is unavailable at this time. for details.
+Please see the [Link for document 18856 is unavailable at this time.] for details.

 - A VA Research - Overview is now available on the HS-IRBs website.
 This page includes links to VA policies and guidance as well as VA template documents.